 You could embellish the wreath with extra baubles, bows or even some battery powered lights.
 But I like how stylish and elegant this wreath looks without anything more.

+The next of our pom pom xmas decorations is a really cute yet classy garland idea.
 Using the same colours and sizes of pom-poms, I strung some more of them onto a length of wool long enough to span my fireplace.
 I used some bells that I had kept from last years Christmas Crackers. ( I love the fact that I got to reuse these this year – Merry Lagom Christmas!)
-You could buy some here.
+You could buy some bells for a good price here.

 Pom-Pom Gnome Ornaments

-Again, these are very cute and easy to make.
+Again, this Christmas pom pom decorations DIY idea are very cute and easy to make.
 I used a glue gun, which isn’t suitable for younger children to use.
 You will need.

 - white wool